 Release date: September 20, 1996

-When it came out two years after Arena, Daggerfall did a lot to innovate and improve upon the foundation that the previous game had set.
+When it came out two years after Arena, Daggerfall did a lot to innovate and enhance the foundation that the prior game had set.
 This time around, the map was limited only to High Rock and a portion of Hammerfell, and it was about 160.000 square kilometers in size – much smaller than Arena’s world but still leagues beyond what the future games would offer.

-Despite the smaller map size, Daggerfall’s world was more detail-heavy and generally felt more alive than what was previously seen in Arena – the player could own property, join guilds, create custom spells, become a vampire or a werebeast, and more.
-All of this contributed to making the game deeper and more immersive than its predecessor ever was.
+Despite the smaller map size, Daggerfall’s world was more detail-heavy.
+Generally, it felt more alive than what was previously seen in Arena – the player could own property, join guilds, create custom spells, become a vampire or a werebeast, and more.
+All of this added to making the game deeper and more immersive than its predecessor ever was.

 An Elder Scrolls Legend: Battlespire

 As hinted by the deviation from the naming scheme, Battlespire takes a different approach than the first two games.
 It leaves Tamriel behind and takes place entirely within the titular Battlespire, a Battlemage training fortress located in the Daedric realm of Oblivion.

 Naturally, it featured closed levels, no open world, and excluded merchants and currency from the game mechanics entirely.
 Battlespire was also the first time that an Elder Scrolls game had a multiplayer mode, although it would remain one of the least striking entries in the franchise.

 Another non-conventional spinoff Elder Scrolls game, Redguard is essentially just a pirate-themed action game that takes place in the Elder Scrolls universe.
 It puts the player in the shoes of a pre-made and non-customizable Redguard character named Cyrus, and the story takes place solely on the island of Stross M’Kai, which is located off the shore of Hammerfell.